Dr P B Heffernan and Prof C R Middleton

 - have experience of critical study of at least one construction project

 This module aims to familiarize students with concepts and methods used to manage construction projects and companies.
-These include methods for planning operations; improving productivity; controlling budgets, cash flow, and costs; safety; producrement; contracting law; preparing tenders and bidding; company organization and structure; and risk planning.
+These include methods for planning operations; improving productivity; controlling budgets, cash flow, and costs; safety; procurement; contracting law; preparing tenders and bidding; company organization and structure; and risk planning.

 Please see the Booklist for Group D Courses for references for this module.